WHAT IS AMAZON KINDLE FIRE TABLET

 How to Get Kindle Support from Amazon?

-Amazon clearly understands that, which is why they have instituted an excellent system for providing customer support.
+Amazon clearly understands that, which is why they have instituted an excellent system for providing Amazon Fire Customer Service.
 Amazon has published lots of online Help Articles that could be utilized for basic troubleshooting for general issues.
-Furthermore, the Amazon Forum Posts allow people to talk about their problems with the Kindle products and receive troubleshooting advice or workarounds accordingly.
+Furthermore, the Amazon Forum Posts allow people to talk about their problems with the Kindle Fire products and receive troubleshooting advice or workarounds accordingly.